solid/webid-profile/notes/pre-final-draft.md

-# Discovering Resourcers in a Solid Profile
+# Discovering Resources in a Solid Profile

 ## Pre-Draft 2022-04-01